lorenzom222/StudentCLI/README.md

 ```

-After these steps, you should have an executable named `stg` in the `build/gradebook` directory (or in the directory specified by the `STG_OUTPUT_DIRECTORY` variable).
+After these steps, you should have an executable named stg in the gradebook directory within the current source directory.

 ## Usage